Black Coffee: 10 Health Benefits & 6 Side Effects

 After ten days of placebo, the volume of gray matter was larger than with caffeine tablets.
 The scientists found a clear difference in the hippocampus and other brain areas responsible for storing sensory perceptions in memory.

-Although caffeine leads to losses of your gray matter, the volume of the participants is said to have already regenerated after ten days of withdrawal.
+Although caffeine leads to losses of your gray matter, the gray matter volume of the participants is said to have regenerated after only ten days of withdrawal.